vindarel/lisp-journey/content/blog/libraries-dependencies-management.md

 ## Advanced dependencies management

-Note that you don't need to know that to get started.

 Quicklisp installs the libraries into `~/quicklisp/local-projects/`.
 A library installed here is automatically available for every project.